 11. Go Stargazing at Blackrock Observatory

 Blackrock Observatory is one of the best attractions in or near Cork City.
-This incredible castle turned stargazing observatory is both stunning to look at it from the inside and out.
+This incredible castle-turned-stargazing observatory is stunning from both inside and out.

 With the stars at your gazing disposal, it’s one of the most scenic places in Cork.
 Ideal for kids and adults alike, a visit to Blackrock Observatory is one you won’t forget.